AlexanderHazankin/Love_Calculator/README.md

 "Your score is **y**, you're good together."
 Otherwise, the message will simply be their score.
 For example.:
 "Your score is **z**."

+This is one of my exercises from Udemy online Course: "100 Days of Code: The Complete Python Pro Bootcamp for 2022" by Dr. Angela Yu